friverosicc/flashcards/README.md

 This app allows to the users study a collections of flashcards, create different categories of flashcards called "decks", add flashcards to those decks, and take quizzes on those decks.

 ## Quickstart
+The app should work on IOS and Andriod

 To get running the project: